danchoi/herbalizer/README.md

     herbalizer < test.haml

-You can also pass filenames are arguments:
+You can also pass filenames as arguments:

     herbalizer test.haml